 - B = scores between 80% and 90%

 - C = scores between 70% and 80%

 Grades will be posted on Moodle.

 Presence in lectures is expected.
 Examinations and quizzes must be taken on the stated dates, except in the case of personal hardship or illness.
-Exceptions must be approved by the director of the course, in which case a comparable test will be administered.
-Unexcused absences will result in a score of zero for that test.
+Exceptions must be approved by the course director, in which case a comparable test will be administered.

 Scholastic misconduct is defined as any unauthorized act that may (1) give a student an unfair advantage over other students, (2) interfere with the educational pursuits of others, (3) jeopardize the good name and reputation of the School of Dentistry, or (4) place patients under unnecessary risk.
 These acts may include cheating, plagiarism, misrepresenting one’s own work, or interfering with another student’s work.
 Please refer to the student handbook for complete details.
 Scholastic misconduct in any portion of this course will be referred to the Dean’s office at the School of Dentistry and the Committee for Academic Misconduct.